Ohio Payday Loan Laws & Regulations For 2024

 A few years back, Regulators implemented a project to curb interest rate increases among payday loan companies in Ohio.
 They passed the Ohio Short Term Lender Law.
 This legislation aimed to cap loan amounts, payment duration, and interest rates.
 The STLA was successful as it led to increased oversight of the payday loan industry.
 But we’ve seen many payday lending and car title loan companies as many small pawnshops and businesses had to either register as a lender or shut down.
 Most companies that funded loans in Ohio and shut down had a physical storefront operation.

 One way Ohio payday loan companies got around the STLA was to sign up as direct mortgage lenders.
-By doing this, they could bypass the finance rate cap and add extra fees to the short term loan.
+By doing this, they could bypass the finance rate cap and add extra fees to the unsecued loan.
 We saw many payday loan companies in Ohio switch how their company was run as they became known as Credit Service Organizations.
 These CSOs are set up to help applications find a loan that fits their needs.
 With this arraignment, payday loan companies in Ohio know there is no cap or max on the fees they can charge with the loan.

 Ohio Payday Loan Lending Loopholes and Exemptions